-Just how much you owe in taxes on your Social Security income can be a huge shock if you’re unprepared.
+Just how much you owe in tax on Social Security benefits can be a huge shock if you’re unprepared.

-I vividly remember the fact that the amount of taxes on Social Security was one of my Dad’s biggest retirement surprises.
+I vividly remember the fact that the amount of tax on Social Security benefits was one of my Dad’s biggest retirement surprises.

 He didn’t expect to pay so much in taxes, so in his first year of retirement (and first year claiming his benefits) it came as a nasty surprise when he found out that up to 85% of his Social Security benefit could be counted as taxable income!